TeamMoonstorm/Starstorm2/SS2-Project/Assets/Starstorm2/README.md

     * Portable Reactor can appear on enemies again (with fourthed duration) because it's hilarious.
 Also reduces turret / ally invulnerability duration to one fourth.
     * Enemies can no longer recieve Armed Backpack.
 Additionally, lowered the minimum chance for the item to activate as it was overpreforming.
     * Slightly increased the speed at which Watch Metronome gains charges.
+    * Increased the cooldown of MIDAS from 30s to 75s.
     * Fixed config name for Low Quality Speakers.
     * Fixed up the logbook.
 Items are now positioned better and have cleaner descriptions.